core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 |:-------+:-----------+:--------------------+-----------:+------------:+------------:+
 |      2 | Abort      | Bad-CSM-Option      | uint       | 0-2         | (none)      |

-The Bad-CSM-Option Option indicates that the sender is unable to process the CSM option identified by its option number, e.g. when it is critical and the option number is unknown by the sender, or when there is parameter problem with the value of an elective option.
+The elective Bad-CSM-Option Option indicates that the sender is unable to process the CSM option identified by its option number, e.g. when it is critical and the option number is unknown by the sender, or when there is parameter problem with the value of an elective option.
 More detailed information SHOULD be included as a diagnostic payload.

-One reason for an sender to generate an abort message is a general syntax error in the byte stream received.
+One reason for an sender to generate an Abort message is a general syntax error in the byte stream received.
 No specific option has been defined for this, as the details of that syntax error are best left to a diagnostic payload.